Financial Statement Announcement for the 4th Quarter ended 31st December 2017

 Statement of Financial Position

-The Group's total liabilities decreased by RMB240.3 million to RMB6.6 billion during the period under review.
-The decrease in liabilities was mainly due to reduction in borrowings amounting to RMB112.1 million due to repayment of loans and a decrease in trade and other payables of RMB113.9 million that was mainly attributable to a decrease in advances received from customers as the units are handed over and the progress payment of construction costs.
+The Group's total liabilities decreased by RMB199.1 million to RMB6.6 billion during the period under review.
+The decrease in liabilities was mainly due to i) a reduction in borrowings amounting to RMB150.5 million due to repayment of loans; and ii) a decrease in trade and other payables of RMB48.0 million mainly due to progress payment made for construction costs.

 Statement of Cash Flow